Commercial Fruit Growers: Leaf Tissue Testing Time!

 The Extension team is working hard to reopen the soils lab.
 In the mentime, we recommend growers still take tissue samples at the recommended time for the specific crop (typically between July 15 and 30), and hold it until the soil processing lab reopens.
 Clean, dried leaves should be held in a dry area in an open paper bag until we are accepting samples.
 It is best to hold the sample at your farm until we reopen, which we expect to be soon.
 Please do NOT mail in the sample until our reopening is official.

-We recommend that you mark the sampled trees with latex paint, so you collect leaves from the same trees each year.
-Ideally for tree fruits, collect leaf samples during late July through the first part of August; blueberries the first week of harvesting; strawberries after renovation; and raspberry/blackberry) in early to mid August.
+When you sample, we recommend that you mark the sampled trees with latex paint, so you collect leaves from the same trees each year.
+Ideally for tree fruits, collect leaf samples during late July through the first part of August; blueberries the first week of harvesting; strawberries after renovation; and raspberry/blackberry in early to mid August.

 Check the plant tissue test information sheet for all details on collecting, handling, and completing information sheets for the samples.
 The form contains information on how many leaves need to be collected, where to collect them from on the plant, and other important details.
 The tissue test checks levels of nitrogen, phosphorus, potassium, calcium, magnesium, manganese, iron, copper, boron and zinc.
 Make sure to read and follow the instructions on the Commercial Plant Tissue Test Form.

 If you have any questions on leaf sampling or if you need additional enrollment information sheets, please contact George Hamilton at the Hillsborough County office or Shyloh Favreau on campus in Durham, NH.